princekwusu/Crypto_Data_Pipeline/README.md

 4. **Ease of Deployment**: With clear setup instructions and minimal dependencies, deploying the pipeline on different environments is straightforward.

-5. **Comprehensive Data Handling**: The pipeline fetches data from Binance API, stores it in S3, and loads it into both Redshift and RDS databases, covering a wide range of data storage and processing needs.
+5. **Comprehensive Data Handling**: The pipeline fetches BTCUSDT data using  Binance API, stores it in S3, transform the data and stores it in another s3 , loads the transformed data stored in the s3 into a database in snowflake warehouse, covering a wide range of data storage and processing needs.

 #### Cons:

 1. **Complexity**: Setting up the pipeline requires configuring AWS services, managing dependencies, and understanding the flow of data between different components, which may be complex for users unfamiliar with AWS or data pipelines.

-2. **Cost**: Running the pipeline involves costs associated with AWS services such as S3 storage, Redshift, and RDS, which can accumulate depending on the volume of data and usage patterns.
+2. **Cost**: Running the pipeline involves costs associated with AWS services such as S3 storage and snowflake which can accumulate depending on the volume of data and usage patterns.

 3. **Maintenance Overhead**: Regular maintenance is required to ensure the pipeline runs smoothly, including monitoring for errors, updating dependencies, and optimizing performance.